-Figure 6.8.1-1: System Architecture to support AIoT Devices using AIOTF for Inventory
+Figure 6.8.1-1: System Architecture to support AIoT Devices using AIOTF

-Editor's note: It is FFS whether and how to address other services/use cases than inventory with this architecture.

-Editor's note: It is FFS whether and how much of NGAP is re-used for interface between A-RAN and AIOTF.

-This solution focuses on Topology 1.
+This solution focuses on Topology 1, and can work together with other solutions (e.g., solution #30) for Toloplogy 2.

-Editor's note: It is FFS whether and how the solution can be evolved for Topology 2.

 The AIoT device information can be stored in UDM, which is similar as the subscription data.
 The device information contains the device ID, device status information (e.g. enabled/disabled/permanently disabled), as well as CN related information (e.g. serving NF).

-For enabling registration management, the some AIoT devices are assumed not to be able to initiate the registration on their own.
-However, such passive AIoT devices can respond to messages from the network, which make them discoverable by the network.
+For enabling registration management, some AIoT devices limited by hardware (e.g. device type 1 and device type 2a) are assumed not to be able to initiate the registration on their own.
+However, those AIoT devices can respond to messages from the network, which make them discoverable by the network.
 The procedure that is used to make the AIoT devices discoverable can be called an inventory procedure.

-Editor's note: It is FFS whether none of the AIoT device types can initiate registration on their own.
+NOTE 4: It is up to RAN WGs to determine whether device 2b can initiate registration on their own.

 The inventory procedure can be triggered by an AF sending an inventory request towards CN, and CN sends a request to A-RAN.
 The AIoT devices respond to the inventory request from A-RAN and send their device IDs.
 Such inventory procedure triggered by an AF can be called application inventory procedure.